top of page

 noun

-God’s trajectory, the continued impact from life to life that is set in motion the moment we choose to believe and obey Him, can be seen throughout history — througout the pages of scripture and in our world today.
-God’s trajectory is set in motion anew each time someone chooses to step forward in faith, no matter how insignificant that choice may appear.
+I doubt you’ll find this terminology used in any theology books, but God’s trajectory can be seen throughout history — througout the pages of scripture and in our world today.
+I like to define it as the continued impact from life to life that is set in motion the moment we choose to believe and obey God — and it is set in motion anew each time someone chooses to step forward in faith, no matter how insignificant that choice may appear.

 My favorite illustration of God’s trajectory is the story of Edward Kimball, a Sunday School teacher from the 1850’s.
 Edward Kimball had a heart to see all the young men in his class embrace Jesus Christ as their Savior.
 One day he decided to stop and visit one of his students, D. L. Moody, at the shoe store where he worked.
 Kimball shared the Gospel with Moody right there in the stock room of that shoe store and he accepted Jesus Christ as His Lord and Savior.
 D. L. Moody grew up to become a well known evangelist and preached the Gospel to millions of people.
 One of his revival meetings was in a church where the pastor, Frederic Meyer, was inspired by Moody to become an evangelist too.
 Years later during one of Meyer's revival services, another young man, J. Wilbur Chapman, responded to God's call on his life — and he went on to become an evangelist as well.
 Billy Sunday, who helped Chapman set up for his evangelism crusades, learned how to preach by watching Chapman and believe it or not, he also went on to become an evangelist!
 Inspired by a Billy Sunday Crusade in Charlotte, NC, a group of men dedicated themselves to reaching their city for Jesus Christ and invited an evangelist named Mordecai Ham to come to Charlotte and hold a series of evangelistic meetings.
 One person who attended Ham's services was a 16-year-old boy named Billy Graham.
 On the last night of the revival, Billy Graham went forward and gave his life to Jesus Christ.